WMD-group/Eris/analysis-notebooks/README.md

-Data used in ipython notebooks can be found at **add zenodo doi here**
+Data used in ipython notebooks will be uploaded to a Zenodo repository.